pprahas/personal-website/content/featured/SpotifyProfile/index.md

   - GCP
 ---

-A web app for visualizing personalized Spotify data.
-View your top artists, top tracks, recently played tracks, and detailed audio information about each track.
-Create and save new playlists of recommended tracks based on your existing playlists and more.
+A <a>web application</a> for <a>visualizing personalized Spotify data,</a> and to create and save new playlists of recommended tracks based on your existing playlists and more.